Postgres JSON data types

 Postgres supports JSON (JavaScript Object Notation) data types, providing a flexible way to store and manipulate semi-structured data.
 The two types are `JSON` and `JSONB`.
 The functions work similarly, but there are trade-offs related to data ingestion and querying performance.

 `JSON` and `JSONB` are ideal for storing data that doesn't fit neatly into a traditional relational model, since new fields can be added without altering the database schema.
-Additionally, they can also be used to model document-like data typically stored in NoSQL databases.
+They also work well for modeling document-like data typically stored in NoSQL databases.

 ## Storage and syntax